-1.01 The general purpose of this Agreement is to establish and maintain collective bargaining relations between the Region and its'employees, and to provide means for the prompt and equitable disposition of grievances, and to establish and maintain mutually satisfactory working conditions, hours and wages for all employees who are subject to the provisions of this Agreement.
+1.01 The general purpose of this Agreement is to establish and maintain Collective bargaining relations between the Region and its employees.
+It is the desire of the parties to co-operate in maintaining a harmonious relationship between the Region and its employees and the Union and to provide means for the prompt and equitable disposition of grievances, and to establish and maintain mutually satisfactory working conditions, hours and wages for all employees who are subject to the provisions of this Agreement.